 Strategic Shift Toward Consolidation

-The invitation-only approach is designed to create a more elite partner network, focusing on those who can deliver high-value services and commit to VMware’s evolving product suite, including the recently released VMware Cloud Foundation 9.
+The new approach is designed to create a more elite partner network, focusing on those who can deliver high-value services and commit to VMware’s evolving product suite, including the recently released VMware Cloud Foundation 9.
 Insiders suggest this could enhance support for large-scale deployments but at the cost of alienating smaller players who have long relied on VMware’s ecosystem for revenue.
 Channel Futures reported that Broadcom is also ending its white-label program, which allowed smaller providers to offer VMware-based services under their own branding, further consolidating control.

 This reboot coincides with VMware’s disclosure of critical security flaws in its products, adding urgency to the partner transitions.
 The vulnerabilities, as outlined in The Register, could expose customers to risks during this period of flux, prompting some to accelerate migrations to alternatives.
 Nutanix’s CEO, Rajiv Ramaswami, has publicly pitched his company’s hyperconverged infrastructure as a seamless replacement, capitalizing on the unrest, per coverage in ChannelE2E.